Usher (musician): 2015–2017: Hard II Love and Hands of Stone

-2018–present: A and Confessions 2
+2018–2020: A and return to The Voice

-On October 12, 2018, Usher released his ninth studio album, titled simply A. The official tracklist contains 8 songs with features from Future and Gunna.
+On October 12, 2018, Usher released a collaborative studio album, titled simply A. The official tracklist contains 8 songs with features from Future and Gunna.
 The album was produced entirely by Zaytoven, who previously collaborated on Usher's Raymond v.
 Raymond album as a co-producer for the single "Papers".
 Between November 9–17, 2018, Usher served as the headliner for the RNB Fridays Live concert series.
 The six date stadium tour in Australia and New Zealand sold over 150,000 tickets On November 14, 2018, Billboard reported that Usher signed a worldwide management deal with Luke Mitzman and 100 Management.
 It was also reported he is working on a follow up album that will be released in 2019.
 On December 2, 2018, Usher performed at the Global Citizen Festival: Mandela 100 in Johannesburg, South Africa, celebrating the legacy of Nelson Mandela.
 Usher and DJ Black Coffee performed a mash-up featuring the South African Indigenous Dance Academy (IDA).

 Usher had a cameo in the crime film Hustlers, which was released on September 13, 2019, and stars Jennifer Lopez, Constance Wu, Keke Palmer, Cardi B, and Lili Reinhart.
 In September 2019, director Lorene Scafaria told Vulture magazine his cameo was written into the script in 2016, before the film went into development.
-Usher is featured on the film's soundtrack, with his single ”Love in This Club".
+Usher is featured on the film's soundtrack, with his single "Love in This Club".
 In March 2019, Usher posted a photo of himself in the studio next to a whiteboard with the title "Confessions 2" and a blurred out tracklisting.
 The following day producer Jermaine Dupri, who produced the original Confessions went live on Instagram and previewed new music.
 On June 15, 2019, Usher, alongside Erykah Badu, headlined the second annual Smoking Grooves Festival at the Queen Mary Events Park in Long Beach, California.

 On September 6, 2019, Usher returned for season seventeen of NBC's The Voice.
 He joined John Legend team as this season's battle advisor.
-On September 10, 2019, DJ Black Coffee released his single "Lalala" featuring Usher from his forthcoming album.
+On September 10, 2019, DJ Black Coffee released his single "LaLaLa" with Usher from his forthcoming album.
 It reached number one on the South Africa airplay charts.
 Usher appeared on Summer Walker's debut album Over It, which was released on October 4, 2019.
-They collaborated on "Come Thru", which samples "You Make Me Wanna...", his hit from his second album, My Way.
-Time, Entertainment Weekly, and Paper all named it one of the best songs of the week.
+They collaborated on "Come Thru", which samples his song "You Make Me Wanna..."
+Critics from Time, Complex, and Paper all named it one of the best songs of the week.